Northern Mental Health and Substance Use Conference

 Emcees

-Dr. Cathy Textor
+Dr. Catherine Textor

 Graham Hall

-Northern Health is subject to the BC Freedom of Information and Protection of Privacy Act (FIPPA).
 Personal information on this registration form is collected under s.26(c) of FIPPA.
-The information will be used for the purposes of facilitating NH Rural Continuing Medical Education (RCME) educational programs.
+This information will be used for the purposes of facilitating NH Rural Continuing Medical Education (RCME) educational programs.
 You have the ability to manage your personal information under your Fourwaves profile.
-If you have any questions or concerns regarding this, please contact physician.education@northernhealth.ca
+Privacy Statement | Northern Health If you have any questions or concerns regarding this, please contact physician.education@northernhealth.ca

 Location